Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Abstract framework of the three-interval method

 \section{Abstract framework of the three-interval method}

-In this section, we introduce an abstract framework of the three-interval method of proving exponential decay and then we will apply the scheme to the normal bundle part in Section \ref{sec:expdecayMB}.
-This section also extends the scope of its application from the case considered in \cite{oh-wang2} to the case with an exponentially decaying perturbation term (see Theorem \ref{thm:3-interval}).
+In this section, we introduce a new method in proving exponential decay using the abstract framework of the three-interval method.
+In later Section \ref{sec:expdecayMB}, we will apply the scheme to the normal bundle part.
+We remark that the method can deal with the case with an exponentially decaying perturbation too (see Theorem \ref{thm:three-interval}).

-We start with the following simple analytic lemma. \begin{lem}[\cite{mundet-tian} Lemma 9.4] For nonnegative numbers $x_k$, $k=0, 1, \cdots, N$, if
+The three-interval method is based on the following analytic lemma. \begin{lem}[\cite{mundet-tian} Lemma 9.4] For a sequence of nonnegative numbers $\{x_k\}_{k=0, 1, \cdots, N}$, if there exists some constant $0<\gamma<\frac{1}{2}$ such that